Cadwallader Davis Blayney, 10th Lord Blayney, Baron of Monaghan1

 Last Edited=31 May 2005

-Cadwallader Davis Blayney, 10th Lord Blayney, Baron of Monaghan was born in 1769.1 He was the son of Lt.-Gen. Cadwallader Blayney, 9th Lord Blayney, Baron of Monaghan and Elizabeth Tipping.1 He died on 2 April 1784, unmarried.1 He was buried at Castle Blayney, County Monaghan, Ireland.1
+Cadwallader Davis Blayney, 10th Lord Blayney, Baron of Monaghan was born in 1769.1 He was the son of Lt.-Gen. Cadwallader Blayney, 9th Lord Blayney, Baron of Monaghan and Elizabeth Tipping.1 He died on 2 April 1784, unmarried.1 He was buried at Castle Blayney, County Monaghan, IrelandG.1

-Cadwallader Davis Blayney, 10th Lord Blayney, Baron of Monaghan succeeded to the title of 10th Lord Blayney, Baron of Monaghan, co.
+He succeeded as the 10th Lord Blayney, Baron of Monaghan, co.
 Monaghan [I., 1621] on 13 November 1775.1

 Citations